-Since publishing this case study, we have seen an interesting critique of the original article that underpins much of our narrative – ‘The Long-run Poverty and Gender Impacts of Mobile Money’ written by US-based economists Tavneet Suri and William Jack—and published in the prestigious journal Science.
+Since publishing this story of change, we have seen an interesting critique of the original paper that underpins much of the narrative, ‘The Long-run Poverty and Gender Impacts of Mobile Money’ written by US-based economists Tavneet Suri and William Jack, and published in the prestigious journal Science.
 The critique, entitled ‘Is Fin-tech the New Panacea for Poverty Alleviation and Local Development?’
 (Bateman, Duvendack, and Loubere, 2019), claims the article contains a worrying number of omissions, errors, inconsistencies, and that it also employs flawed methodologies.
 It lays out concerns that it legitimises and strengthens a false narrative of the role that fin-tech can play in poverty alleviation and development, with potentially devastating consequences for the global poor.
-We think it is important to add this to the case study for discussion and dissemination.
+We think it is important to add this to the case study to allow readers to explore it fully, and to encourage discussion and wider dissemination of the debate.

 With regard to M-Pesa in particular, the concerns raised are as follows: